ISA-Principles/isa-principles.org/non-principles.md

   teams.
 [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law)
   states that software architecture reflects the social boundaries in the team so there is strong relation between the organization and the architecture.
-However, ISA work without adjusting the organization so the idea is broader applicable in this way.
+However, ISA works without adjusting the organization so the idea is more broadly applicable in this way.

 * The principles do not give a preference for communication protocols or operations technologies.
 The principles state principles, not concrete technological decisions.

-* The principles provide benefits like independent scalability, load balancing and high availability.
-However, these are results of the principles and not principles by themselves.
+* Following the principles provides benefits like independent scalability, load balancing and high availability.
+However, these benefits are results of following the principles and not principles by themselves.
 So they are not explicitly mentioned.